ncatlab/nlab-content/pages/8/0/3/1/1308/content.md

 so the operation is associative.
 =--

-If you start with a monoid object in $Mon$, then only (4&5) need to be shown; the others are part of the hypothesis.
+If you start with a monoid object in $Mon$, then only (3&4) (the operations are the same, and commutative) need to be shown; the others are part of the hypothesis.
 This classic form of the Eckmann--Hilton argument may be combined into a single calculation:
 $$ a * b = (a \circ 1) * (1 \circ b) = (a * 1) \circ (1 * b) = a \circ b = (1 * a) \circ (b * 1) = (1 * b) \circ (a * 1) = b * a ,$$
 where the desired results involve the first, middle, and last expressions.